NevVerVer/neural-dynamics-gyration/README.md

 <em>The brain areas that were explicitly studied with rotational dynamics approach in rhesus monkeys, humans and rodents. </em>
 </p>

-This repository contains code from a research paper focused on the analysis of neural activity data.
-Our work delves into the exploration and characterization of *rotational dynamic* prevalent in various neural datasets.
-We introduce a mathematical framework, informed by our research, designed to assess and quantify the "rotationess" of datasets.
-This framework leverages **Gyration Numbers**, a complex-valued metric derived from the eigenvalue decomposition of the differential covariance matrix of the data.
-The resulting **Gyration Plane** facilitates the comparison and simultaneous analysis of multiple datasets.

 ## Installation